zhangtemplar/MiniOneRec/rq/rq.md

 - [x] uniform sampling disable, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
 - [x] uniform sampling enabled, 3 level, 128 each level.
 It would have `2M` unique combinations of semantic IDs.
 - [x] uniform sampling disable, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.
-- [1037] uniform sampling enabled, 3 level, 512 each level.
+- [x] uniform sampling enabled, 3 level, 512 each level.
 It would have `134M` unique combinations of semantic IDs.

 ### 128x128x128
 ```